DFE-Digital/itt-mentor-services/docs/incident-cheatsheet.md

 ## Current Deployment SHA Ref

-To find the SHA ref of the current deployment, check the health check endpoint at `/healthcheck/all` from the temporary ingress URL.
-The SHA ref is listed under the "commit SHA" label.
+To find the SHA ref of the current deployment, check the health check endpoint at `/healthcheck/sha` from the temporary ingress URL.
+The SHA ref is listed under the "sha" label.